Economy of Lebanon: Fiscal haven

-In 2018 Lebanon ranked 11th on the Financial Secrecy Index.
+In 2018, Lebanon ranked 11th on the Financial Secrecy Index.
 Lebanon has a strong history of banking secrecy but has taken steps to fight money laundering and tax evasion in recent years.
 As of January 2019, banking secrecy applies to Lebanese nationals living in Lebanon but is not applicable to US citizens and US fiscal residents since the FATCA agreement was introduced.
 Lebanon is part of the Global Forum on Transparency and Exchange of Information for Tax Purposes and has signed an agreement to exchange fiscal data with other countries, but as of January 2019, it is not compliant with certain provisions of the treaty.

+On the 24th of April 2025, a bill to amend the banking secrecy law was passed, allowing all regulatory bodies and banking supervisory to request access to all information.

 Ali Hassan Khalil, Finance Minister, confirmed that 2019's draft budget showed a deficit of less than 9% of GDP compared to 11.2% in 2018.
 Khalil also claimed that the economic growth forecast of 1.5 percent could go up to 2% in 2019.